oa-labs/arc-ai-digital-ocean/bots/outline/README.md

 - **index.ts**: Entry point and configuration
 - **types.ts**: TypeScript interfaces

+## Security Considerations

+- Store API tokens and credentials in environment variables
+- Use read-only API tokens with minimal permissions
+- Enable HTTPS for all API communications
+- Regularly rotate S3 access keys
+- Monitor sync logs for unauthorized access attempts
+- Use S3 bucket policies to restrict access

 ## License

 Part of the ArcAI monorepo.